semaphoreci/docs/docs/reference/pipeline-initialization.md

 # Pipeline Initialization

-Every Semaphore pipeline goes through an initialization process during which Semaphore fetches, evaluated, and verifies the Pipeline YAML file.
+Every Semaphore pipeline goes through an initialization process during which Semaphore fetches, evaluates, and verifies the Pipeline YAML file.

 For pipelines that need a full clone of the Git repository for evaluation (ex. pipelines that use [change-in][change-in] expressions), Semaphore runs a